connortsui20/cascades-structure/GOALS.md

 A Predicate Group is a set of all equivalent predicate / SQL expressions.
 It might seem like a waste to store multiple equivalent Predicate expressions, since we generally use heuristic constant folding in these types of expressions.
 We will explain later why we want to record these, but at a high level the expression (A && B) might be cheap at some point in time, but it can become expensive and (B && A) might be the better option.

+TODO

+Representation of groups and expressions in the memo table

+Fingerprinting of expressions

+Group IDs

+Merging of groups via the concept of a "parent group" using a typical union find data structure for group IDs

 ---

 # Links